 Symphony No. 2 (2000) 40'

 John Corigliano is one of the USA’s most regularly performed composers.
 Corigliano was immersed in orchestral music from an early age.
 His father, John Corigliano Sr. was the concert master of the New York Philharmonic for 23 years.
 Symphony No. 2 is an adaptation for symphonic string orchestra of his first String Quartet.
 Alfredo Rugeles conducts the Simon Bolivar Orchestra.

 Born in Berkeley, California to a mother of mixed Peruvian/Chinese ancestry and a father of Lithuanian/Jewish descent, Gabriela Lena Frank explores her multicultural heritage most ardently through her compositions.

 In Andean Perú, spirits are said to inhabit rocks, rivers, and mountain peaks with the intent of keeping a watchful eye on travellers passing through highland roads.
-The apu is one of the more well-known spirits that is sometimes portrayed as a minor deity with a mischievous side who is rarely seen.
+The apu is one of the more well-known (though rarely seen) spirits, sometimes portrayed as a minor deity with a mischievous side.
 Simple folk song and a solemn prayer often successfully placate the apu to ensure safe passage through the mountains.

 Apu: Tone Poem for Orchestra begins with a short folkloric song inspired by the agile "pinkillo" flute, a small slender instrument that packs well into the small bags of travellers who must travel light.
 It is followed by the extended "haillí" of the second movement, a prayer to the apu, which flows attacca to the third movement in which the apu makes its brief but brilliant and dazzling appearance before disappearing once again into the mountain peaks.